 After you’ve made that comprehensive analysis, it might seem like you have the option to get a lot more from your job.
 And you probably do, but it’s important that you manage your expectations and make a realistic goal, which will help you make a realistic plan.
 And, having a realistic plan will boost the chances of you getting what you want.

 Speaking about numbers specifically, the most common practice is to ask for a 10% to 20% raise, and these are the most likely ones that will get approved.
 What happens if you ask for too little salary?
 Well, nothing dramatically bad.
 It’s just that you could have probably gotten much more with the same amount of effort.

 A crucial step is going to be asking your colleagues about their salaries.
 I know this can be taboo, and it might seem uncomfortable to you, but it’s important that we have these conversations.
 It can help not only you but them as well.

-Having that in mind, you will get an even better picture about what’s a realistic number that you can talk about with your boss.
+Having that in mind, you will get an even better picture of what’s a realistic number you can talk about with your boss.
 And, if both you and your co-workers know how much you are earning, they also might be more confident to ask for a raise.
 This will be a great sign to your boss that changes are needed, and therefore you will all be more likely to get a raise.

 Prepare And Boost Your Confidence

 So, now that you have all of your facts straight and you know what you should ask for, it’s probably time to work on your confidence.
 Knowing your boss and how they act can either calm you down or make you additionally stressed, depending on what type of person they are.

 To boost up just your overall confidence, you can do some exercises that have been proven confidence boosters.
 These exercises include some physical activities, like working on your posture and making sure that you’re always standing straight, with your head held high.